 Current law imposes a moratorium on the issuance of a certificate of need (CON) for certain facilities.
-This act deletes the expiration of the moratorium on beds, set for January 1, 2003 (Section 197.317).
+This act

 Currently certain facilities are exempted from CON.
 The provision removing the expenditure minimum for certain facilities is deleted.
 The time limits are changed from eighteen to twelve months for facilities to make an effort to purchase beds before applying to increase licensed bed capacity.
 The Missouri Health Facilities Review Committee must issue a CON to a licensed facility to purchase beds from another licensed facility and relocate them to the location of their choice.
 The term "effort to purchase" is revised to mean an offer to purchase beds in the same license category or an offer to purchase beds in another licensure category up to ten percent of the offeror's total licensed beds.
 Language is removed allowing the Committee to only issue a CON upon surrender of a seller's license.
 Expansions will be allowed as follows: